akhodakivskiy/VimFx/documentation/api.md

   `match.likelyConflict` of [match object]s depend on `focusType`.

-- enterMode(modeName, ...args): `Function`.
-Enter mode `modeName`, passing `...args` to the mode.
-It is up to every mode to do whatever it wants to with `...args`.
-If `modeName` was already the current mode, nothing is done and `undefined` is returned.
-Otherwise it us up to the mode to return whatever it wants to.

 - isUIEvent(event): `Function`.
 Returns `true` if `event` occurred in the browser UI, and `false` otherwise (if it occurred in web page content).